 - In August 2018, the Compensation Committee approved increases in base salaries, which ranged from 0% and 11% over 2017 and were consistent with market salaries (excluding promotion-related raises).
 Except for Mr. Morse, these increases were effective January 1, 2019. - In February 2018, 2017 annual cash bonuses were paid to the named executive officers in 2018 at 107% of target based on 2017 adjusted EBITDA, overall customer service and enterprise NPS results. - In April 2018, the Compensation Committee approved an Annual LTI grant to our named executive officers that placed 50% weighting on Performance Share Units ("PSUs") tied to EBITDA performance goals and 50% weighting on time-vesting Restricted Stock Units ("RSUs"). - In December 2018, the Compensation Committee approved retention bonuses for certain named executive officers (Messrs.
-Hession, Jenkin, Donovan, and Ottolenghi) in an aggregate amount of \$3.6 million. - In January 2019, annual cash bonuses were determined based on 2018 results for specific criteria (adjusted EBITDA, overall customer service and enterprise Net Promoter Score ("NPS")).
+Hession, Jenkin, Donovan and Ottolenghi) in an aggregate amount of \$3.6 million. - In January 2019, annual cash bonuses were determined based on 2018 results for specific criteria (adjusted EBITDA, overall customer service and enterprise Net Promoter Score ("NPS")).

 Looking forward to 2019, in response to feedback from our shareholders, we added free cash flow-an important measure of cash generation by the business-as a factor in determining performance under our Bonus Plan.
+In addition, for 2019, a portion of PSUs awarded will be tied to relative total shareholder return ("rTSR") measured over a three-year period, in order to further incentivize executives in a manner that is aligned with shareholders' interests.